home-iq/dev-team-stats-tracker/docs/vapi-call-tracker.md

 - `lastCallId`: The ID of the current call
 - `lastCallDate`: The timestamp of the current call
 - `recordingUrl`: URL to the call recording (for ended calls)
+- `userTalked`: Boolean indicating if the user talked during the call
+- `userMessageCount`: Number of user messages during the call
+- `bookingSuccessful`: Boolean indicating if the bookCalendlyTime function was called successfully

 ## Usage in n8n Workflow
 This function is designed to be used in an n8n workflow with: